tomsquest/tomsquest.github.io/_posts/2014-09-03-learning-to-touch-type.md

 It was easy to start, I was very passionate about the subject, but it was hard to achieve my goal.

 I targeted 60 WPM (words per minute) for the end of November.
-I had two months to practice, which should be largely enough to find 20 hours of free-time (which is mostly prioritizing).
+I had two months to practice, which should be largely enough to find 20 hours of free-time (which is mostly prioritizing subjects).

 In October and November 2013, I tracked my sessions using a Seinfeld calendar (also named "Don't break the chain").
 It is a simple calendar where you circle days of practice, and the circles make a chain that you should not break.
 It is a good visual motivator.